csharpsteph/assorted/README.md

-# assorted
+# graphics
-A collection of miscellaneous projects.
+A collection of projects dealing with color and other graphical elements.